vanichols/ccweedmetapkg/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of ccweedmetapkg is to provide easy access (for R users) to data associated with the the publication XX.
-This dataset has been published using Iowa State University’s DataShare program and can also be accessed via [this]() link.
+The goal of **ccweedmetapkg** is to provide easy access (for R users) to data associated with the the publication *in progress*.
+This dataset *will be* published using Iowa State University’s DataShare program and can also be accessed via [this]() link.
 Because the dataset is published elsewhere, readers/users are directed to the DataShare website for detailed data descriptions.